- SAP’s produced a highly misleading 2017 white paper on indirect access.

 Conflating Cloud with Indirect Access

-This is a pattern on the part of SAP to conflate cloud with indirect access.
-SAP has conflated the two, and ASUG (a surrogate of SAP) has also done this also.
+This is a pattern on the part of SAP to conflate the cloud with indirect access.
+SAP has conflated the two, and ASUG (a surrogate of SAP) has also done this.
 The two things have nothing to do with each other.
-SAP had all kinds of applications connecting to it (or in SAP’s vernacular, engaging in scurrilous indirect access violations) when SAP was first introduced in a major way in the 1980 before anyone had ever heard of SaaS.
+SAP had all kinds of applications connecting to it (or in SAP’s vernacular, engaging in scurrilous indirect access violations) when SAP was first introduced in a major way in 1980 before anyone had ever heard of SaaS.

 “How are indirect access scenarios that utilize EDI for receiving orders licensed?
 Going forward, such scenarios will be licensed via orders triggered through EDI.
 However, if a different approach was used in the past, SAP will not require customers to change the approach or re-open this discussion.”

 SAP wants to be paid for each EDI message now into SAP.

 “How are indirect access scenarios that utilize SAP Exchange Infrastructure (XI), SAP Process Integration (PI), or SAP Process Orchestration (PO) licensed?
 The license for XI, PI, or PO covers the various integration scenarios and not the underlying value provided by ERP.
 Indirect access of ERP via XI, PI, or PO, if it occurs, still needs to be licensed.”